"Health wise I am feeling great. I am a big supporter of trials - it allows new treatments and drugs to be brought in.”

 A study looking in detail at prostate cancer genes (PROGENY)

-This study is looking in detail at the genes of prostate cancer cells.
+This study was done to find out more about the genes in prostate cancer cells.

 More about this trial

 The aims of this study were to try and find out more about: